Tyler Lockett: 2024 season

 On March 10, 2024, Lockett restructured his contract with the Seahawks, which had two years and $34 million in non-guaranteed money, to a base value of $30 million with $13 million in guaranteed money.
 "Seattle is home," Lockett said at the time of the restructuring.
 "Obviously it’s a business and so you've got to kind of look and see what is good for them, you see what's good for yourself, as well.
 And with everything that I had a chance to be able to do and become, it's really cool that you hear that the staff wants you to be on the team, as well."
 He finished the 2024 season with 49 receptions for 600 yards and two touchdowns.

 On March 5, 2025, Lockett was released by the Seahawks after ten seasons in Seattle.

 Tennessee Titans

 On April 23, 2025, Lockett signed with the Tennessee Titans on a one-year, $4 million contract.
 In seven appearances (one start) for Tennessee, he logged 10 receptions for 70 scoreless yards, plus an offensive fumble recovery touchdown in the Titans' 22–21 comeback victory over the Arizona Cardinals.
 On October 20, Lockett requested and was granted his release from the Titans.

 Las Vegas Raiders

 On October 27, 2025, Lockett signed with the Las Vegas Raiders.
+He finished the 2025 season with 32 receptions for 291 yards and one touchdown.